Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Collisions of a type-I pair: formation of magnetic breathers and pair reproduction

-\textit{Collisions of a type-I pair: formation of dissipative breathers and pair reproduction---} Let us consider collisions between a FDS and a counterpropagating antiFDS of the same type in a uniform system.
-Note that two $Z_2$ kinks can not be adjacent to each other and hence only kink-antikink scattering is possible~\cite{Kinksanddomanwalls}.
+Let us consider collisions between a FDS and a counterpropagating antiFDS of the same type in a uniform system.
+Note that two $\mathbb{Z}_2$ kinks can not be adjacent to each other and hence only kink-antikink scattering is possible~\cite{Kinksanddomanwalls}.
 We prepare a largely-separated type-I pair with opposite velocities.
-The pair firstly annihilates, accompanied by the destruction of the kink structure in $F_\perp$[Fig.\ref{fig:kinkstructure}(a2)(a3)(a4)] and the out-going state depends on the incoming velocity.
+The pair firstly annihilates, accompanied by the destruction of the kink structure in $F_\perp$ and the out-going state depends on the incoming velocity.
 At low incoming velocities, the energy loss (via emitting density and spin waves) is large after the first collision and hence the reproduction of a new type-I pair is forbidden.
-Strikingly, the type-I pair does not annihilate completely into linear waves but forms a long-lived spatially localized nonlinear wave packet for moderate values of $\tilde{q}$---a monochromatic breather [Fig.~\ref{collision_processes}(a)], characterized by oscillations of the magnetization $F_{\perp}$ and the total density $n$ [Fig.~\ref{fig:breather}(a)(b)] with a frequency weakly depending on the quadratic Zeeman energy and the incoming velocity [Fig.~\ref{fig:breather}(d)].
-The formed breather is weakly dissipative via periodically radiating density and spin waves and its energy decays logarithmically [Fig.~\ref{fig:breather}(c)]~\cite{footenoteenergydecay}, ensuring its extremely long lifetime.
+Strikingly, the type-I pair does not annihilate completely into linear waves but forms a long-lived spatially localized nonlinear wave packet for moderate values of $\tilde{q}$---a monochromatic breather [Fig.~\ref{collision_processes}(a)], characterized by oscillations of the magnetization $F_{\perp}$ and the mass superfluid density $n$ [Fig.~\ref{fig:breather}(a)(b)] with a frequency weakly depending on the quadratic Zeeman energy and the incoming velocity [Fig.~\ref{fig:breather}(c)].
+The formed breather is weakly dissipative via periodically radiating density and spin waves and its energy decays logarithmically [Fig.~\ref{fig:breather}(d)], ensuring its extremely long lifetime (Fig.~\ref{breatherlongtime} in Appendix~\ref{breatherlonglived}).
+A similar energy decay behavior was also observed for the breather-like excitation formed after the collision of a $\mathbb{Z}_2$ kink-antikink pair in the $\phi^4$ model~\cite{logdecay1994}.
+Here we identify that the emitted waves by the formed breather belong to the gapless Bogoliubov mode with higher energy and the corresponding density wave and spin wave propagate at the same velocity [see Fig.~\ref{densitywaves} in Appendix~\ref{Density waves}].
 We should emphasize the observed weakly dissipative breather is on a stable background and is clearly distinct from well-known breathers such as Akhmediev and Kuznetsov-Ma breathers which are solutions of an integrable system and on an unstable background~\cite{akhmediev1986modulation, kuznetsov1977solitons, ma1979perturbed}.
 Moreover, to the best of our knowledge, the only known models which support the phenomenon of fusion of a kink-antikink pair into a breather are the $\phi^4$ model~\cite{Kinksanddomanwalls,Campbell83} and the perturbed sine-Gordon model~\cite{MALOMED1985,RMP1989}.
 Here we show that spin-1 BECs support similar phenomenon, providing a new platform to investigate the relevant rich dynamics.
 When the incoming velocity reaches a threshold, a stationary type-I pair is reproduced after the annihilation [Fig.\ref{collision_processes}(b)].
-The numerical results suggest that there exists a critical incoming velocity at which a true stationary type-I pair is formed signed by the divergence of its lifetime (Fig.~\ref{bubblelong}).
-It turns out that the lifetime of the stationary type-I pair exhibits a power-law divergence, resembling a critical behavior (Fig.~\ref{fig:pairlifetime}).
+The numerical results suggest that there exists a critical incoming velocity at which a true stationary type-I pair is formed signed by the divergence of its lifetime [Fig.~\ref{fig:pairlifetime}(a)-(c)].
+It turns out that the lifetime of the stationary type-I pair exhibits a power-law divergence, resembling a critical behavior [Fig.~\ref{fig:pairlifetime}(d)].